google/WebFundamentals/src/_langs/en/updates/2014-07-24-dialog-element-shipped-in-Chrome-37-Beta.markdown

 type: news
 date: 2014-07-24

-title: "dialog element: shipped in Chrome 37 Beta"
+title: "dialog element shipped in Chrome 37 Beta"
-description: "Chrome Beta has landed its native support for <dialog> element"
+description: "Chrome Beta has landed its native support for &lt;dialog&gt; element"
 article:
   written_on: 2014-07-24
   updated_on: 2014-07-24